 The Library of Independent Exchange (L.I.E) is a temporary reference library that presented the most interesting and significant works of contemporary independent arts publishers and artists spanning 14 countries.
 L.I.E provided a rare opportunity within the city of Plymouth to encounter and explore such works, in an informal, open space which enabled visitors to explore the processes of publishing, collaboration, dissemination and highlight the wealth of resources available.

 Plymouth Aural Survey (PAS) was a project that sought to collate information and audio recordings from the general public in an attempt to map participants’ movements around Plymouth City Centre, providing an alternative method of navigating or positioning yourself within the surveyed area.
-The online representation of the score/composition acts as an online audio canvas that transposes data from questionnaires (collected on 10th September 2011) as ever changing graphs of different colours.
+The online representation of the score/composition acts as an online audio canvas that transposes data from questionnaires as ever changing graphs of different colours.